EU heat metering rules open new markets for Germany's Ista

 Essen-based Ista has been selling metering technology and consumption-based billing for decades.

-Since 1981, Germany has required landlords to provide individual annual heating bills, driving growth at Ista and rival Techem, which together control half the metering market whose other players include Brunata and Minol.
+Since 1981, Germany has required landlords to provide individual annual heating bills, driving growth at Ista and rival Techem TECEN.UL, which together control half the metering market whose other players include Brunata and Minol.

 Apart from Germany, only Denmark, Austria and parts of Italy so far demand specific usage accounts.
 But Ista has already spread out into 25 other countries and expects the new EU rules will boost its growth.